22 Hikes in Banff You Can Tackle Without a Car

 Even for highly experienced hikers, summiting Cascade Mountain is a long day.
 Fortunately, Mt.
 Norquay’s free shuttle operates hourly between 8 a.m. and 7 p.m. in the summer, so you’ll have the whole day to enjoy the trail before catching a return ride to Banff.

-Cory Pass is a great hike close to town with wonderful alpine views under big cliff faces.
+Easily one of the best hikes in the Canadian Rockies, Cory Pass is a great hike close to town with wonderful alpine views under big cliff faces.
 It’s one of the more physically demanding hikes on this list, but it’s very rewarding.
-You’ll need decently strong legs to climb to Cory Pass, as it’s a bit of a grind-up with a quick elevation ascent.
+You’ll need decently strong legs to climb to Cory Pass, as it’s a steep a grind-up with a quick elevation ascent until you reach the top off the pass.
+You’ll climb nearly 1000 meters in 5 km.
 Once in the pass, the mountains encompass you, leaving you humbled by the scale.

 The best way to access this hike without a car is to bike from Downtown Banff.
 From Banff Avenue, you’ll bike to Vermilion Lakes along Vermilion Lakes Drive and under the highway.
-When you see the entrance to the Bow Valley Parkway, hang a right!
+When you see the entrance to the Bow Valley Parkway, hang a right and stop at Fireside Day Use Area – bring a bike lock!

 21. Mount St. Piran